soygcm/teki/README.md

 # Teki 滴
-Teki is a one meeting methodology for projects creation.
+Teki is a one meeting methodology for projects building.
 Teki means drop (of water) in Japanese.
 The main idea is doing small progress day by day in the process of building your project.

 **This methodology is ideal for:**